 11 Things Not To Do In Dubai

 Under all the glitz, actually lies a conservative city which takes its religion and culture very seriously.
-Before you head out, take note of these things:
+Before you head out, check out this list of what not to do in Dubai.

 When you are in Dubai, you must be careful while using your hands.
 You must never ever use your left hand to eat, to greet anyone, to open doors, and to hand over something, especially food items to someone in Dubai.
 Why you ask?
 The reason is, in countries such as Dubai, India, etc. the left hand was used to clean up before the advent of toilet papers, toilets, and flushing water.
 Hence, it is considered unclean even today, no matter how clean your left hand is.
 It is, however, okay to drink with your left hand.
 So, if you are a left-handed person, you must try to be as ambidextrous as possible in public to avoid offending and earning a rude stare from the locals.